Since 2002

 Healthcare Technology Vendors

-Software developers, billing services, and IT providers with access to ePHI carry direct HIPAA liability as business associates.
+Software developers, billing services, and IT providers that touch ePHI carry direct HIPAA liability as business associates.
+OCR can reach them without going through their clients.
 Chicago-area health tech vendors that use biometric identifiers for employee authentication or patient verification must also assess their obligations under BIPA independently of their HIPAA program.

 What a HIPAA Compliance Program Requires